Adspectus/Ubuntu-Installation/README.md

 Compared to some other methods, I've found the procedure suggested by [maka00/ubuntu2404-autoinstall: create an autoinstall iso for Ubuntu 24.04](https://github.com/maka00/ubuntu2404-autoinstall) the easiest and fastest *working* instruction around.

-On the other hand, I found the usage of the `task` tool and the generation of the `autoinstall.yaml` file by means of a template and a `python` script a bit over-engineered.
+On the other hand, I think the usage of the `task` tool and the generation of the `autoinstall.yaml` file by means of a template and a `python` script is a bit over-engineered.

-Hence, I stripped down the recipe to the basic instructions but admittedly I would never have thought of the details of the `xorriso` program by myself.
+Hence, I stripped down the recipe to the basic instructions but admittedly, I would never have thought of the details of the `xorriso` program by myself.

 So the credits go solely to him.